codepath/android_guides/Using-the-RecyclerView.md

 ## Overview

-The `RecyclerView` is a new `ViewGroup` that is prepared to render any adapter-based view in a similar way.
+The `RecyclerView` is a `ViewGroup` that renders any adapter-based view in a similar way.
 It is supposed to be the successor of [[ListView|Using-an-ArrayAdapter-with-ListView]] and [GridView](http://developer.android.com/guide/topics/ui/layout/gridview.html).
 One of the reasons is that `RecyclerView` has a more extensible framework, especially since it provides the ability to implement both horizontal and vertical layouts.
 Use the `RecyclerView` widget when you have data collections whose elements change at runtime based on user action or network events.

 If you want to use a `RecyclerView`, you will need to work with the following:
 * `RecyclerView.Adapter` - To handle the data collection and bind it to the view